flare-foundation/Governance-Backend/scripts/deploy-templates/README.md

 In general you should place your systemd units in `/etc/systemd/system/` not directly in `/etc/systemd/system/multi-user.target.wants`.
 When you execute `systemctl enable publicapi.service` a symbolic link will be created in `etc/systemd/system/multi-user.target.wants` or whatever target is specified for that unit.

-As already mentioned, if the service/process itself can be run without root privileges you should consider adding `User=techops` to your unit file to run the process with a non-privileged user account.
+As already mentioned, if the service/process itself can be run without root privileges you should consider adding `User=backend` to your unit file to run the process with a non-privileged user account.

 ### TLS certificate HOWTO